yairm210/Unciv/Uniques.md

 "Can be destroyed by nukes" - Features with this unique will be removed when fallout is placed on this tile

+"Rough Terrain"

+"Occurs in groups around high elevations"

+"Occurs in chains at high elevations"

 # ModOptions Uniques
 These are valid only in a [ModOptions.json](/yairm210/Unciv/wiki/Miscellaneous-JSON-files#modoptionsjson) file.